-Start Command WorkStation and select either a spooled or processed job in the Held list to display it in the Job Preview pane.
+Start Command WorkStation and select a processed job in the Held list to display it in the Job Preview pane.
 Information about the job is displayed.
 Some categories of information are editable.

 The Job Preview pane is at the right side of the Command WorkStation window.
 The illustration below shows a processed job.
 If the job is processed, tools are provided for navigating through the document.